isomerpages/moe-frontierpri/_our-people/Teaching Staff.md

 permalink: /form-teachers/
 description: ""
 ---
 <p><strong>The list of Form and Co-Form Teachers in 2023 can be found below.
-To view a teacher's profile and contact information, please click on his or her name.</strong></p>
+To view a teacher's contact information, please click on his or her name.</strong></p>
 <table cellpadding="0" class="table table-responsive table-bordered; border:1px solid black">
 <tbody>
 <tr>